Helping solve the opioid addiction crisis

 Dr. Shuhan He is a practicing emergency physician and an investigator who looks at the way digital technologies can improve health outcomes and communications with patients.
 He helps oversee the web infrastructure that powers Get Waivered National.

 With a background in health policy and management, Amala manages the day to day operations and research infrastructure of Get Waivered.
-She recently completed her graduate studies at Harvard University and plans to pursue a medical degree in the future.
-Her areas of expertise include the nexus between medicine and policy and bioethics.
+She recently completed her graduate studies at Harvard University and her areas of expertise include the nexus between medicine, policy and bioethics.